patch-e/Passwird-Deals/README.md

 Current Version: 1.7

+- 1.8  Update release approved to the App Store, July ?, 2012
 - 1.7  Update release approved to the App Store, July 5, 2012
 - 1.6  Update release approved to the App Store, June 8, 2012
 - 1.5  Update release approved to the App Store, May 31, 2012
 - 1.4  Initial release approved to the App Store, May 18, 2012

-v1.7.1
+v1.8
 ======
 - Fixed a bug that limited the app to only iOS 5.1 users, iOS 5.0 couldn't download or update to the new version
-- Added a toggle to the  to allow the ability to toggle "expired" deals
+- Added a toggle to the About page to allow the ability to toggle "expired" deals

 v1.7
 ====